 Kelechi Charles Nwaneri (b.1994, Nigeria) is a self-taught mixed-media artist.
-He focused on the sciences during his early schooling years and went on to obtain a Bachelors degree in Agricultural extension from the University of Nigeria in 2015.
-Kelechi Nwaneri focuses on discussing issues around Mental health, psychology and Social Values with his work (although his scope of discussions is not limited to these issues).
-Inspired by events happening in his environment, he creates art with surrealistic imagery that is most times allegorical to real cases experienced by individuals in situations within the scope of discussions.
-The use of indigenous (include mainly Adinkra, Uli, Nsibidi symbols) and sometimes foreign symbols, mystical, metaphysical and allegorical imagery in relaying messages is a major characteristic of his style of work.

-Kelechi is the most recent winner of the annual “Visual Art competition 2018” organized by the Spanish embassy in Abuja, Nigeria and has participated in a number of group shows within Nigeria.
-Exhibitions include STASIS, SMO Contemporary Art Gallery, Temple Muse, Victoria Island Lagos, Nigeria (2019), SECRET GARDEN, ODA gallery, Fransccheok, Western Cape, South Africa (2019), Ode to mankind, Artyrama Gallery, CFAO building, Victoria Island, Lagos, Nigeria (2018), Spanish Festivals and traditional celebrations, Thought Pyramids Gallery, Maitama, Abuja, Nigeria (2018).
 He currently lives and works in Lagos state, Nigeria.
+Nwaneri obtained his Bachelor's degree in Agricultural Extension from the University of Nigeria in 2015.
+Kelechi Nwaneri focuses on discussing issues around mental health, psychology and social values with his work.
+Inspired by the events happening in his environment, he creates art with surrealistic imagery that is often allegorical, but is based on real experiences.
+The use of indigenous symbols (including mainly Adinkra, Uli, Nsibidi) and sometimes foreign symbols, mystical, metaphysical and allegorical imagery are major characteristics of his style of work.

+Group exhibitions include Facing the Sun, Kristin Hjellegjerde Gallery, Schloss Görne, Germany (2021); 1-54 New York (2021); All the Days and Nights, Kristin Hjellegjerde Gallery, London (2020), STASIS, SMO Contemporary Art Gallery, Temple Muse, Victoria Island Lagos, Nigeria (2019), SECRET GARDEN, ODA gallery, Fransccheok, Western Cape, South Africa (2019), Ode to mankind, Artyrama Gallery, CFAO building, Victoria Island, Lagos, Nigeria (2018), Spanish Festivals and traditional celebrations, Thought Pyramids Gallery, Maitama, Abuja, Nigeria (2018).